ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 Cloudflare AI Gateway / Vercel AI Gateway / OpenRouter.
 Rejected: external-service latency tax; vendor-hosted control-plane lock-in; none express purpose-level quality degradation.

-Rebuild Spectral Agent on pydantic-graph to unify SDKs.
+Rebuild the agent on pydantic-graph to unify SDKs.
 Rejected as TA-10 scope — that is an ADR-007 revisit.

 LLMProvider protocol per context (duplicated).
 Rejected — pedantry over discipline.